Dinglehoppers, Snarfblatts and this DIY Disney The Little Mermaid Pumpkin are the perfect way to celebrate Halloween!

 While the glitter is drying, give the seashells a few coats of lavender paint.
 Let dry.
 Cut a piece of ribbon to fit around the middle of the flesh part of the pumpkin.
 Glue in place.
 Then secure the seashells with glue too.

 My glitter obsession was on overload with this project.
 I LOVE how Ariel’s fins turned out.
 This is a fun project for both kids and adults.
-Next up for my Disney-inspired Pumpkin series — Snow White & Belle.
+Be sure to check out the rest of my Disney-inspired Pumpkin series.
 I am hoping to share a few more down the line too – I think a Disney Villan would be fun.

 Happy Disney Crafting!